Thomas Strakosha: Return to Lazio and breakthrough into first-team

 In July 2016, following the loan's end, Strakosha returned to Lazio.
 With the injury of Marchetti and the departure of Berisha to Atalanta, Strakosha was able to make his Lazio debut on 20 September in the league match against Milan.
 Despite the 2–0 defeat, Strakosha's performance was considered positive, being man of the match for Lazio.
 Five days later, Strakosha collected his first Serie A clean-sheet only in his second appearance in the 2–0 home win against Empoli, which led the 1982 FIFA World Cup-winner Dino Zoff to praise him by saying: "I can not judge him with only two matches played, but, according to me, he performed well in both matches."

 On 22 February 2017, Strakosha renewed his contract with Lazio until 2022.
 He went on to play as starter until the end of the season, collecting 1844 minutes on field, as Lazio finished the championship in 5th position.
 He also contributed with 4 matches in the Coppa Italia, including the final, as Lazio was defeated by Juventus 2–0.

 Strakosha started the 2017–18 season on 13 August 2017 by playing in the 2017 Supercoppa Italiana against Juventus, winning his maiden trophy as Lazio won 3–2 after a last-minute goal.
-Against the same opponent on 14 October, Strakosha saved Paulo Dybala's penalty in the 97th minute to rescue a 1–2 win for his team and to put Lazio in 3rd position.
+Against the same opponent on 14 October, Strakosha saved Paulo Dybala's penalty in the 97th minute to rescue a 2–1 win for his team and to put Lazio in third position.
 It was Strakosha's first Serie A penalty save and Juventus' first Serie A home defeat since August 2015.
 A week later, he agreed a contract extension, signing until June 2022.
 Later, he was named as the best young goalkeeper of the 2017–18 season.

 Brentford

 On 14 July 2022, Strakosha signed a three-year contract with Premier League club Brentford.

+On 7 October 2023, he made his Premier League debut for Brentford in a 2–1 loss against Manchester United at Old Trafford.

+AEK Athens

+In July 2024, Strakosha moved to Super League Greece club AEK Athens on a free transfer.
+He signed a contract running until the summer of 2029, with an annual salary in the excess of €1.2 million per year.

 International career

 Under-17

 Strakosha was called up for the first time to Albania's U17 squad by coach Džemal Mustedanagić to participate in the 2012 UEFA European Under-17 Championship elite round.
-He was an unused substitute for all 3 matches, serving as second choice goalkeeper behind Aldo Teqja.
+He was an unused substitute for all three matches, serving as second choice goalkeeper behind Aldo Teqja.